Originally published March 24, 2020.

 If you suffered a dog bite in Alabama and the dog belonged to someone else, you may be eligible for compensation.
 However, you will need to work with a competent Montgomery personal injury lawyer to get justice.
 Alabama’s dog bite laws can be difficult to understand, and you need to focus on your recovery at this time

 Many people believe that owners can only be held responsible if they knew the dog was dangerous or vicious.
 This is known as the one-bite rule.
 In some states, this is the only approach taken to dog bite incidents.
-Others practice strict liability.
-This means a dog owner can be held liable for damages regardless of whether the dog acted aggressively before.
+Other states practice strict liability, which means a dog owner can be held liable for damages regardless of whether or not the dog acted aggressively before.

 In Alabama, there are multiple laws that affect dog bite cases.
 In some ways, the state practices a unique combination of the one-bite rule and strict liability.
 Also, depending on the nature of the incident, state or local laws may apply.
 On occasion, not just pet owners but landlords and property owners can be legally responsible.
 Let’s look at some of the laws that may apply to your case.

 This law applies if someone has a dangerous animal and they allow it to go free or manage it carelessly.
 They may have to provide compensation for injuries the animal causes because they failed to restrain it.